-Federal Member for Wide Bay, Llew O'Brien is encouraging everyone to fly the Australian flag on Monday, September 3, to celebrate the anniversary of the Australian national flag.
+Federal Member for Wide Bay Llew O'Brien is encouraging everyone to fly the Australian flag on Tuesday, September 3, to celebrate the flag's 118th anniversary.

 The Australian flag is the symbol of our nation, our people, our customs and traditions.

-In 1901 a competition was held to select a flag for our nation and 32,823 entries were submitted, such was the strong interest in wanting a national emblem to represent our newly created country.
-The Australian flag was first flown above the Melbourne Exhibition Building 117 years ago, when it identified us to the world as a new, independent and unified nation.
+The Australian flag was first flown above the Melbourne Exhibition Building on September 3, 1901, when it identified us to the world as a new, independent and unified nation.